iredmail/docs/installation/3-install.iredmail.on.freebsd.md

 * Read file `/root/iRedMail-x.y.z/iRedMail.tips` first, it contains:

     * URLs, usernames and passwords of web-based applications
-    * Location of mail serve related software configuration files
+    * Location of mail service related software configuration files
     * Some other important and sensitive information

 * [Setup DNS records for your mail server](./setup.dns.html)